AndyL86/Portfolio1/README.md

 ![Footer](docs/read-me/footer.png)
  * Located at the bottom of the page
- * Its red background is designed to be eye catching and in line with Flukey Feathers' club color scheme
+ * Its white background is designed to be clear and simple to navigate
- * The footer has links to FLukey Feathers facebook page
+ * The footer has links to the Dark Glass Window Tinting social media pages on facebook, instagram and twitter displayed by icons
- * There are also links to the Badminton England site and game rules site for users to explore their interest further
+ * For ease of navigation as the mouse is hovered over an icon, the icon colour changes to lilac so the user can see the icon is being selected
- * As the page size decreases the Badminton England and game rules links center on the page so they fit better in a tall narrow layout
+ * As the page size decreases the Social Media icons stay central on the footer
- * Links to Badminton England and game rules are underlined to show they are 2 seperate links as they looked like 4 links (1 per word) before this was applied
- * The facebook link had its underlining removed as it was obvious this was a link

  ## **Features on Individual Pages**
  ### **About Us (Home) Page**